MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/introduction-oracle-landing-zone.md

 # Oracle on Azure Virtual Machines landing zone accelerator

-Use the guidance in this article to set up and operate Oracle workloads inside your Azure VMs landing zone.
+Use the guidance in this article to set up and operate Oracle workloads inside your Azure Virtual Machines landing zone.
 The article provides a specific architectural approach and reference implementation for your Oracle database systems on Azure.

 The implementation guidance in this article presupposes that you have implemented Azure landing zone in your environment.
 For more information, see [What is an Azure landing zone](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/implementation-options) and [Landing zone implementation options.](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/implementation-options)